mattearly/dmpower/README.md

 - [Kismet's Name List](http://www.dnd.kismetrose.com/MyCharacterNameList.html)
 - [Resolving Basic Behavioral Problems in your Tabletop RPG Group: A Flowchart](https://www.reddit.com/r/rpg/comments/3avp57/resolving_basic_behavioral_problems_in_your/)

-## Other Notes
+## Notes

+### Legal

 This project and I are not directly affiliated with Wizards of the Coast or Hasbro.

 dmpower is not to be used for any form of profit or sale.

+See the [LICENSE](LICENSE) file for more information.

+### Development

-For release notes, see the [releases](https://github.com/mattearly/dmpower-dungeons-and-dragons-5e/releases) tab in Github.
+For rolling release notes and versions, see the [releases](https://github.com/mattearly/dmpower-dungeons-and-dragons-5e/releases) tab in Github.

+## Special Thanks

+For those getting involved in the project and helping out at times!
+It does mean a lot.
+Thanks. -Matt